Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/configuring-a-service.md

 A successful response means Kong is now forwarding requests made to `http://localhost:8000` to the `url` you configured in step #1, and is forwarding the response back to you.
-Kong knows how to do this through the header defined in the above cURL request:
+Kong knows to do this through the header defined in the above cURL request:

 <ul>